 - 1. Air intake on the starter unit.

 - 2. Air guide plate.

 - 3. Fan blades on the flywheel.

 - 4. Cooling fins on the cylinder.

-- Cylinder cowling (supplies cold air over the cylinder).

 Clean the cooling system with a brush once a week, more often in demanding conditions.
 A dirty or blocked cooling system results in the saw overheating which causes damage to piston and cylinder.